SharifElfouly/set-up/README.md

 - files: gnome-open .: super+e

 # kinesis
+with tweaks:
+- overivew shortcut: Right Super
-- left alt swapped to Left Win
+- Alt is swapped with with Win